 Shares of RLJ Lodging Trust have grown 7% year-to-date, it could be an interesting stock to watch if it continues to expand.

 Looking to invest in established businesses?
 Check out our shortlist of market-beating stocks that are all well-established in their industries, but still have the opportunity to give shareholders unrivaled returns.
-Start your MyWallSt free trial now.
+Start your MyWallSt free access now.